You can listen to the podcast and read the show notes here

 So Behavior Driven Development is an evolution of Test Driven Development, so it's kind of show casing people …

-Michael Smith: I was wondering about that.
+Michaela Light: I was wondering about that.

 Luis Majano: Yes.
 It's an evolution so it still has its roots obviously in Test Driven Development, but more addressing …

-Michael Smith: Just for the folks who aren't doing Test Driven Development, what does that mean?
+Michaela Light: Just for the folks who aren't doing Test Driven Development, what does that mean?

 Luis Majano: Sure.
 So if we start with Test Driven Development then we can evolve into Behavior Driven Development.
 So Test Driven Development is basically a process that developers take in order to build their applications where we start with a test first.
 So we start with the development of a test scenario.
 Usually with Test Driven Development we're very focused on the low level right?
 We're focusing on components in our language and CFC's and mostly on methods.

 So it's very developer oriented and it's very, very, I would say, very geeky.
 Right?
 And we're always focusing on functions and if these functions work.
 And then if that CFC has other dependencies, like other components, then you rely on mocking techniques to be able to control environments.
 Sometimes these tests kind of become stupid.
 You know, they're one liners that you have to be mocking all the time.

 And usually with test driven developers, developers really give up.
 It's really not fun.
 That's the truth.
 And it's tedious.
 And sometimes when you have big object oriented applications it can really be daunting to create all the mocks, and sometimes you're just testing an ‘if statement' at that point.
 So it can be really dumb at that point.

 And then the output of these tests are also very geeky.
 You know, I can't take the output of all my test driven reports and show them to a client and say “Hey.
 Look I have finished all your requirements.”
 It really doesn't happen right?
 So it has its issues.
 It has its problems.
 It has its benefits, but it has its issues.